Educational Student Stipend Regulation 313

 |Effective Date:||January 28, 2019|

-This policy applies to all departments utilizing educational stipends to support students as well as the students receiving stipends.
+This regulation applies to all departments utilizing educational stipends to support students as well as the students receiving stipends.

 A. Stipend - For the purpose of UNCSA, the term "Stipend" is used to describe a payment to an enrolled student to support a training/learning experience.
 There are two-type of educational student stipends: service (work-related) stipends and nonservice stipends.